Pete1001/healthcheck-script/README.md

 ---

 ## Installation
-1. Clone or download this repository to your local machine.
+1. Clone or download this repository to your local machine including all 'C-' and 'CC-' txt files.
 2. Install required Python packages:
    ```bash
    pip install paramiko